dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 <code>[T<sub>1</sub>/X<sub>1</sub> ..
 T<sub>s</sub>/X<sub>s</sub>]F</code>.
 *This is an extension type method tear-off.*

+An extension type method tear-off can be followed by actual type arguments, which yields a generic function instantiation.

 If _Dm_ is a method with function type `F`, and `args` exists, the static analysis of the extension type member invocation is the same as that of an invocation with argument part `args` of a function with type